yourinijsyonicon/yourinijsyonicon/README.md

 ### Hi there 👋

+All the available code templates and repositories are free to use.
+Feel free to contribute.

+Yonicon bv or any of its authors assume no responsibility or liability for any errors or omissions in the content of any of the published content.

 <!--
 **yourinijsyonicon/yourinijsyonicon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.